Questions about MAVIRET treatment

 Will successful treatment prevent me from getting hep C in the future?

-No, MAVIRET is not a vaccine.
+No, MAVIRET does not protect you from getting hep C in the future.
 You should take precautions to avoid re-infection.

-To find out more about how you can get and transmit hep C, visit www.hepCinfo.co.nz or talk to your doctor or other healthcare professional”.
+To find out more about how you can get and transmit hep C, visit www.hepCinfo.co.nz or talk to your healthcare professional.